SchulzLab/JAMI/docs/index.rst

 We increased the number of permutations to 10,000 (default is 1,000) to obtain a better p-value estimation.
 This means that we computed a total of :math:`10,000^2 = 1e8` CMI values, which took less then 20 minutes on a 64 core compute server.

 The result file can now be used for further research about ceRNA interactions.
-Here, we show that the result file can be directly imported in `Cytoscape <http://www.cytoscape.org/>`_, a popular tool for network analysis without further steps.
+Here, we show that the result file can be directly imported in `Cytoscape <http://www.cytoscape.org/>`_, a popular tool for network analysis, without further steps.
 Start up Cytoscape and either click on 'import network from file' in the startup screen or click on File -> Import -> Network -> File... to get to the following screen:

 .. figure:: _static/cytoscape_import.png